Bassam-Jawish/music-app/README.md

 - Search about your favoirte song.

-- Close the song and enjoy listening to it on background.
+- Close the app and enjoy listening to it on background.

 - Control your song from the notifications.